Skip to main content

 Dictation Custom

-Set up a custom action
+Set up a custom prompt

-Custom action ideas
+Custom prompt ideas

 Your prompt can be anything that transforms text.
 A few examples: